in charge of the Business Innovation Unit (Deputy)

 Japan is often called a developed country with new problems.
 Take the issue of population decline.
 Japan is ahead of all other countries, but this is an issue that each country will eventually face.
 Japan is facing a decrease in tax revenue, and an important issue is how the country is to maintain its infrastructure.
 NEC is working to resolve this issue.
 The know-how for maintaining a high level of safety and security in a super-aging society with a declining population is something that can be exported to other countries.
 In an age where knowledge and experience can be copied and utilized through digitalization, this will be an easy feat.
 I want to export our know-how and work with our partners worldwide to resolve social issues on a global scale.
 In the future, as outcome-based business becomes the mainstream, the types of contracts and compensation will change, so it will be necessary to also consider the transformation of our business model.

 Many social issues are born out of contradictions.
 There is the contradiction that we are using energy and labor to generate food when one-third of it is disposed of worldwide.
 And the contradiction that at the same time there are people who cannot get enough food.
 The point here is that we connect the wisdom of many people with digital technology to resolve these contradictions.
 In the process of resolving these social issues, the true power of digital is its ability to draw out the potential and motivation of the people.
 This is already started internally, and as with crowd sourcing, we are now living in a world where we can gather people with the necessary wisdom and skills virtually, and everyone can work to their full potential to resolve the issue.
 This is also an example of the realization of work style reform that goes beyond the conventional framework of organizations.
 This allows workers to maintain high motivation and makes it possible to continuously work to create a prosperous society.
-With the idea of people living and also living prosperous lives in mind, our commitment to realizing a prosperous society that ensures safety, security, efficiency, and equality remains unchanged.
+With the idea of people living and also living prosperous lives in mind, our commitment to realizing a prosperous society that ensures security, safety, efficiency and fairness remains unchanged.